Kim Kardashian’s White House Prison-Reform Meeting Is Weird, But Don’t Blame Her

 President Trump supports the First Step Act, but in many other ways he and his administration have worked to undermine broader prison reform.
 Attorney General Jeff Sessions is adamantly opposed to sentencing reform, and he worked to dismantle Obama’s efforts to improve prison conditions, including cutting the federal corrections budget, dismantling its school system, and laying off 6,000 prison staffers.
 Sessions’s Justice Department has also reduced funding for halfway houses, embraced private prisons, and ordered federal prosecutors to seek harsher penalties for low-level offenses.

 Of course, Trump’s rhetoric on incarceration has also generated much confusion.
-One day he’s promising to sign the First Step Act, saying “Our whole nation benefits if former inmates are able to reenter our society ads productive, law-abiding citizens.”
+One day he’s promising to sign the First Step Act, saying “Our whole nation benefits if former inmates are able to reenter our society as productive, law-abiding citizens.”
 Then at other times, he’s repeatedly endorsing the death penalty for drug dealers.

 “Some countries have a very, very tough penalty — the ultimate penalty,” Trump said in March.
 “And, by the way, they have much less of a problem.”

-Obama backed up his prison reform efforts by commuting the sentences of more than 1,700 people in prison for non-violent drug crimes.
+Obama backed up his prison-reform efforts by commuting the sentences of more than 1,700 people in prison for nonviolent drug crimes.
 So far, Trump has shown he’s willing to use his pardon power to help out friends who horrifically abused minorities, and people who draw media attention or have celebrities backing their cause, like the late boxer Jack Johnson.
 That’s a good sign for Alice Marie Johnson, but it probably won’t mean much for the thousands of other incarcerated people waiting for broader reforms.